Latin superstar Bad Bunny is supporting Harris for president - Local News 8

 Associated Press

-Bad Bunny is throwing his support behind Vice President Kamala Harris in the 2024 presidential election by sharing a video of the Democratic presidential nominee to his more than 45 million followers on Instagram.
+Bad Bunny threw his support behind Vice President Kamala Harris Sunday by sharing a video of the Democratic presidential nominee shortly after a comedian at Donald Trump’s Madison Square Garden rally made crude jokes about Latinos and called Puerto Rico a “floating island of garbage.”
+The comment angered artists, figures and some Hispanic Republicans.
 Bad Bunny is one of the most famous artists of the moment.
 His support is a huge boost for the Harris campaign as it tries to maintain the demographic’s support.
 The 30-year-old Puerto Rican musician was the most streamed artist on Spotify in 2020, 2021, and 2022, and was only surpassed by Taylor Swift in 2023.
-The video shared by Bad Bunny on Instagram shows Harris saying “there’s so much at stake in this election for Puerto Rican voters and for Puerto Rico.”